it-blueprints/sysagent/README.md

 one of the nodes in the cluster.
 Obviously, this only works when the work can be partitioned.
 But in majority of the cases this is not a problem.
 There usually exists some scheme by which records in the batch can be assigned to different partitions.

+SysAgent also  has a built it scheduler for scheduled jobs.
+The manager node is responsible for executing the job at the scheduled time.
+In the event the current manager goes down, the next manager node ensures that the job is triggered.